Jean Sseninde signs for Wakefield Trinity Women Football Club

-Yes.
-Seasoned Jean Sseninde Namayega, 27, has signed for English North East Regional Women’s Football League outfit, Wakefield Trinity Ladies Football Club.
+Seasoned Jean Sseninde Namayega has signed for English North East Regional Women’s Football League outfit, Wakefield Trinity Ladies Football Club.

 Trinity Secure Sseninde.
 27-year-old Ugandan International, Jean Sseninde, the former QPR and Crystal Palace defender has joined Trinity Ladies Football Club.
 This is a show of intent by Wakefield Trinity Women Club.Wakefield Trinity Ladies Football Club Statement